carmine560/trading-assistant/README.md

 #### Example 1: Login ####

-The following example `login` waits for the Login window showing, and then clicks the Login button.
+The following example `login` waits for the Login window to show and then clicks the Login button.

 ``` python